 Amend subparagraph (d)(7)(iv) to read with no change except that the absolute liquid fuel and vapor fuel temperature profiles are determined by adding 105°F, instead of 95°F, to each point of the relative liquid fuel and vapor fuel temperature profiles, respectively.

-Amend subparagraph (d)(7)(v) to read as follows: The initial fuel and, if applicable, vapor temperatures for the running loss test may be less than 105oF with advance Executive Officer approval if the manufacturer is able to provide data justifying initial temperatures at least 3oF lower than the required 105oF starting temperature.
+Amend subparagraph (d)(7)(v) to read as follows: The initial fuel and, if applicable, vapor temperatures for the running loss test may be less than 105oF with advance Executive Officer approval following the process in subsection III.G.4 if the manufacturer is able to provide data justifying initial temperatures at least 3oF lower than the required 105oF starting temperature.
 The test data shall include the maximum fuel temperatures experienced by the vehicle during an extended parking event and after a UDDS cycle and be conducted on a day which meets the ambient conditions specified in paragraph (d)(3) of this section, except the ambient temperature must be at least 105oF.
 During the profile generation, the temperature offset shall apply.

 Test Procedure